In short

 Practical examples of bag sizing in retail

 The bag contributes directly to the overall shopping experience.
 Receiving a well-sized bag reinforces the perception of quality, even when the product itself remains the same.
+When a carrier bag is reused, it also becomes a continuous source of brand visibility outside the store.

-customer carrying a paper bag after shopping in a retail store
+Customer carrying a paper bag after shopping in a retail store

-customer leaving a shop with a carrier bag purchase
+Customer leaving a shop with a carrier bag purchase

 Wrong bag size means operational waste

-• higher packaging costs over time
+• higher packaging costs over time — the multiplication of formats inflates the number of SKUs to manage

 Choosing a limited range of well-designed sizes is usually more efficient than managing many formats without a clear logic.